-This case study highlights one of the many ways you can use all four Covisum solutions to build a comprehensive retirement strategy and add value for your clients.
+This case study highlights one of the many ways you can use financial advisor technology to build a comprehensive retirement strategy and add value for your clients.

 You learn more about Sarah at the appointment.
 Her husband, Sam, was an engineer and died three years ago.
 Sarah is planning to take a trip to Canada with her daughter soon, and she has two grandkids.
 She enjoys volunteering at the local animal shelter.

 Because your taxes in retirement seminar initially attracted Sarah to your services, you reiterate that even with the recent Tax Cuts and Jobs Act, middle income retirees can face federal tax rates as high as 49.95% on each additional withdrawal from a retirement account.